 Geneva – In a speech to the United Nations Human Rights Council, the Euro-Mediterranean Human Rights Monitor called on the Council to pressure Israel to take immediate measures to protect the rights of Palestinian civilians under its occupation.
-Euro-Med also called on the Council to establish an independent commission of inquiry to investigate Israeli actions in Gaza, with particular emphasis on incidents that took place from 4 to 6 May 2019, to assess if these incidents amounted to war crimes under humanitarian law and international human rights law.
+Euro-Med Monitor also called on the Council to establish an independent commission of inquiry to investigate Israeli actions in Gaza, with particular emphasis on incidents that took place from 4 to 6 May 2019, to assess if these incidents amounted to war crimes under humanitarian law and international human rights law.

-Israeli actions in Palestine including population displacement, the demolition of homes and businesses, and intentional targeting of civilians by military forces constituted a policy of collective punishment, which is a war crime, said a Euro-Med spokesperson in a speech to the 41st Session of Human Rights Council, in partnership with the Global Institute for Water, Environment and Health (GIWEH).
+Israeli actions in Palestine including population displacement, the demolition of homes and businesses, and intentional targeting of civilians by military forces constituted a policy of collective punishment, which is a war crime, said a Euro-Med Monitor spokesperson in a speech to the 41st Session of Human Rights Council, in partnership with the Global Institute for Water, Environment and Health (GIWEH).

-Noor Kharma, legal researcher at Euro-Med, said that the population of the Gaza Strip had been living under Israeli siege since 2007.
+Noor Kharma, legal researcher at Euro-Med Monitor, said that the population of the Gaza Strip had been living under Israeli siege since 2007.
 She also noted that Israel had failed to implement UN Security Council resolutions that protect Palestinians, and that Israeli troops had committed many crimes against those living in Gaza.

 "According to the international humanitarian and human rights law, Israeli actions against Palestinians living under occupation, including the latest crimes against them, amount to war crimes that require special attention," Kharma explained.